allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/ml_ci_cd_using_github_actions_and_clearml.md

 basically if we get only one iteration, it means that the whole setups process was successful, the model is training, and we're good to go.
 So in that case, we just clean up, we've just checked everything is good, so we set the task as `mark_stopped`, we set the task as `set_archived`, and we return `true`, which basically says get the task out of the way, it shouldn't be in the project anymore.
-We just checked everything works get it out of my sight.
+We just checked everything works.
+Get it out of my sight!

 So that was the last of the three checks that I wanted to cover today.
-I hope you found this interesting I mean if we go back to the PR here, it's really nice to see all of these checks coming back green.
+I hope you found this interesting.
+I mean, if we go back to the PR here, it's really nice to see all of these checks coming back green.
 It's very easy to just use the ClearML API and even ClearML task for example to launch stuff remotely.
 It's not that far of a fetch either to just think why not use ClearML agent as for example a test bed for GPU tests.
 So you could very easily add things to the